ebcrowder/rust_ledger/README.md

 - Spiritual port of [ledger](https://github.com/ledger/ledger)
 - Uses double-entry accounting paradigm
+- Supports all [ISO 4217](https://en.wikipedia.org/wiki/ISO_4217) currency formats
 - Uses `yaml` files as data store
 - Includes a tool to convert `csv` files to `yaml` format
-- Small feature set based on typical use cases
+- Small feature set based on typical personal finance use cases

 ### Contributing

-- See `CODE_OF_CONDUCT.md` for fundamental guidelines
+- See `CODE_OF_CONDUCT.md` for guidelines
 - PRs, issues and feature requests are welcome and encouraged

 ### Install